Gramli/WeatherApi/README.md

 Since Minimal API allows injecting handlers into endpoint mapping methods, I decided not to use **[MediatR](https://github.com/jbogard/MediatR)**.
 Instead, each endpoint has its own request and handler.
 The solution follows the **[CQRS pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs)**, where handlers are separated into commands and queries.
 Command handlers handle command requests, while query handlers handle query requests.
 Additionally, repositories (**[Repository pattern](https://learn.microsoft.com/en-us/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application)**) are also separated into command and query repositories.

 Instead of throwing exceptions, the project uses the **[Result pattern](https://www.forevolve.com/en/articles/2018/03/19/operation-result/)** (using the [FluentResuls package](https://github.com/altmann/FluentResults)).
-Every handler returns data wrapped in an HttpDataResponse object, which also contains a collection of error messages and an HTTP status code.
+Every handler returns a HandlerResponse<T> object, which contains the result data, error messages, and a HandlerStatusCode enum value that represents the operation's outcome (Success, ValidationError, InternalError, etc.).

-Each HTTP status code's response is wrapped in a DataResponse<T> class, which holds the result data and any errors.
-This approach allows, for example, returning error messages alongside an "OK" status code.
+All API responses are wrapped in a DataResponse<T> class, which holds the result data and any errors.
+The HandlerStatusCode is then mapped to appropriate HTTP status codes at the API layer, separating business logic outcomes from HTTP protocol concerns.

 An important aspect of any project is **[testing](https://github.com/Gramli/WeatherApi/tree/main/src/Tests)**.
 When writing tests, we aim for [optimal code coverage](https://stackoverflow.com/questions/90002/what-is-a-reasonable-code-coverage-for-unit-tests-and-why).
 I believe every project has its own optimal coverage based on its needs.
 My rule is: cover your code enough to confidently refactor without worrying about functionality changes.